Advocacy, Communication and Transition (ACT)

 Stress and Anxiety Management Group

-Counselors also tailor and present psychoeducational information on how to manage stress/anxiety at the request of the group.
+Counselors will present psychoeducational information related to stress/anxiety, at the request of the group.

 If you are interested in the group and/or have questions, please contact Dr. David Davino at (434)395-2409.